 In contrast, my Vivaia shoes fit like a second skin the minute slipped my toes inside.
 They have heel and arch support built into the shoe liner.
 Additionally, there’s extra padding on the insoles.
 They are cushiony and provide all the shock-absorbency I need.
 I wear my Aria’s (a bow-detail flat) while teaching and dashing around campus with photo and video equipment.
 Above all, they stand up to the challenge!

 Want to try VIVAIA?
 Use code LINDSAY15 for 15 percent off!

 The winner in this category will depend on your feet.
-Vivaia shoes run true to size and slightly roomy, while Rothy’s lean smaller with less stretch.
-If you have wider feel, like me, you’ll prefer Vivaia.
+Vivaia shoes run true to size and slightly roomy, in contrast to Rothy’s which lean smaller with less stretch.
+If you have wider feet, like me, you’ll prefer Vivaia.
 When I say “wider,” I don’t specifically need to buy wide shoes.
 However, my feet are not exactly what I’d call slender, so I appreciate a bit of extra room in the toe area.
 Vivaia also has styles designed with a broader toe box.
 For example, its knit flats (the Aria 5°) will have you saying “bye bye” to cramped and painful toes!
 Have tiny and slender feet?
 Rothy’s is the better bet.

 View this post on Instagram